grandeurdev/arduino-sdk/README.md

 * `apolloDevice.setSummary()`
 * `apolloDevice.setParms()`

-You pass a `Callback` to these functions which is called when response from the cloud arrives.
+They accept a `Callback` function which is called when response from the cloud arrives.

 In setter functions, you specify the new summary and parms as `JSONObject`.